journy-io/python-sdk/README.md

 ## 🔒 Security

-If you discover any security related issues, please email hans at journy io instead of using the issue tracker.
+If you discover any security related issues, please email security at journy io instead of using the issue tracker.